Exchange Programmes > For Parents

 Mentor and Arrival

-International students have the option of being assigned a mentor at the University of Copenhagen.
+International guest and exchange students have the option of being assigned a mentor at the University of Copenhagen.
 A mentor is not an academic supervisor but a fellow student who can show your son or daughter around the city and the University and assist with practical issues.
 It may also be possible to organize an airport/train station pick up with the mentor.
 It is important to remember that the mentors work on a voluntary basis.

 Health and Insurance

 The Danish Health Security Act covers students staying for more than three months, and upon registering with the Danish authorities, students will be assigned a doctor (general practitioner).
-Note, however, that the Danish Health Security does not cover the costs of medical evacuation back to your home country, emergency repatriation and personal liability.
-For this reason we encourage students to purchase general insurance as well.
+Note, however, that the Danish Health Security does not cover the costs of medical evacuation back to your home country, emergency repatriation, and personal liability.
+For this reason, we encourage students to purchase general insurance as well.